claytonbrown/terraformExamples/abc/document-management-owncloud/README.md

 ### SSH Key Management

 Also, **the SSH key .pem file will not be deleted when you call `terraform destroy`**.
-You must remove it by hand.
+You must remove it by hand if you choose to call `terraform destroy` yourself instead of using `./destroy.sh`.

 ### Waiting Period